Safety

 - Ride two abreast if desired when bike lane width permits

-- Ride as far to the right on roads as practicable
+- Ride as far to the right on roads as practicable.
+Online References: Cycling Road Positioning 1, Cycling Road Positioning 2.

 - Ride on a road's shoulder when adequately wide and safe